Get The Help You Need (504) 586-5200

 August 22nd, 2014

-On behalf of David Bowling of The Bowling Christiansen Law Firm, A Professional Law Corporation posted in Birth Injuries on Friday, August 22, 2014.
+On behalf of David Bowling of The Bowling Law Firm, A Professional Law Corporation posted in Birth Injuries on Friday, August 22, 2014.

 Discovering that your child has suffered a birth injury can be an overwhelming feeling.
 Understanding the complexity of a birth injury case and knowing the range of emotions you are experiencing as a parent at this time makes it all the more important that you reach out to our office as soon as possible.